flywirecorp/flycomponents/README.md

 ```
 This will bump the `package.json` version, build a new bundle, commit, push the changes tagging them to a new release and update the documentation.

+Then create a PR and request the review from other project commiters.
+Once accepted and merged to master, execute `npm publish` from master branch.

 ## Documentation

 [http://flycomponents.flywire.lol](http://flycomponents.flywire.lol)